MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

 Definition: Cohen's kappa coefficient for agreement in statistical significance classifications.

+**Data availability: ~0.27%** - extremely limited due to matching sparsity.
+Requires minimum 3 matched pairs, but 82% of comparisons have only 1 matched pair.
+Consider this an exploratory metric that rarely succeeds.

 Rationale: Measures consistency in which trait relationships reach statistical significance, accounting for chance agreement.